spacewalke/Home_Lab/wireshark-traffic-analysis- lab/REPORT.md

 (See `screenshots/` folder — include a Packet List view and a Packet Details view.)

 ## Interpretation
-###Traffic observed matches typical web browsing and basic diagnostic activity:
+### Traffic observed matches typical web browsing and basic diagnostic activity:
- -DNS lookups precede outbound TCP connections.
+- DNS lookups precede outbound TCP connections.
- -TCP 3-way handshakes occur before encrypted sessions.
+- TCP 3-way handshakes occur before encrypted sessions.
- -All web traffic used TLS; no HTTP payloads were visible.
+- All web traffic used TLS; no HTTP payloads were visible.
- -No signs of scanning, anomalous protocols, or unusual destinations in the short capture window.
+- No signs of scanning, anomalous protocols, or unusual destinations in the short capture window.
- -No anomalous behaviors detected in this short baseline capture window.
+- No anomalous behaviors detected in this short baseline capture window.

 ## Appendix
 **Core commands used**